BOWER LANE: APPEAL DECISION

-As we expected, the developers have appealed against the decision by CBC to refuse planning on the land between Bower Lane and Edlesborough.
+As you are probably aware, the developers appealed against CBC’s decision to refuse planning on the land at Bower Lane.

 Background: In 2018 a planning application was made 120 houses (18/03308) on Bower Lane.
 The proposed development is on Green Belt land.
 Approximately 70% of the buildings would be 3 or 4 bedroom houses.
 Based on the planning statement, the only provision for starter homes would be eight, two-bedroom apartments.
 The development would lead to more than a 20% increase to the village population, adding an additional 250 to 343 cars and an estimated 170 children.
 The planned housing estate is significantly larger than any previous development in Eaton Bray.
 570 objections were raised during this initial consultation and CBC refused the application on a number of grounds.